Clinton River Riders

 Section 1: Eligibility for Election

-The Executive Board consists of the President, Ride Director, Secretary, Treasurer and Communications Officer.
+The Executive Board consists of the President, Ride Director, Secretary, and Treasurer.
 To be eligible for election, the following criteria must be met: Current dues paying member; minimum one year membership; 18 years of age or older.

 No spouses or significant others (couples living at the same address) shall be eligible to simultaneously serve on the board.